ImadlakQvQ/diamond/README.md

-# Diffusion for World Modeling: Visual Details Matter in Atari (NeurIPS 2024 Spotlight)
+# Diffusion for World Modeling

 [**TL;DR**] 💎 DIAMOND (DIffusion As a Model Of eNvironment Dreams) is a reinforcement learning agent trained entirely in a diffusion world model.